-Two species credit species, the Broad-toothed Rat and Eastern Pygmy-possum, have been included in the assessment as the proposed development will impact on habitat for these species.
-A species polygon for the Broad-toothed Rat and Eastern Pygmy-possum is included in Figures 10-13.
+Two species credit species, the Broad-toothed Rat and Eastern Pygmy-possum, have been included in the assessment as the proposed development will impact on known or potential habitat for these species.
+Species polygons for these species are included as Figure 6.